 Below is a map depicting springs projects that have been approved and implemented or are scheduled to be implemented.

-Click on the links below to view springs projects funded by year.
-For projects funded in Fiscal Years 2017 -18, 2016-17 and 2015-16, GIS Story Maps are provided which display the projects locationally as well as provide detailed project information.
-For projects funded in Fiscal Years 2014-15 and 2013-14, the links provide project information in table format.
+The links below allow one to view springs projects funded each fiscal year back to FY 2013-2014.
+For projects funded in Fiscal Years 2017-2018, 2016-2017 and 2015-2016, GIS Story Maps are provided which display the projects locationally as well as provide detailed project information.
+For projects funded in Fiscal Years 2014-2015 and 2013-2014, the links provide project information in table format.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.